How YouTube erased history in its battle against white supremacy

 “It’s a hard computer science problem," he added.
 “It’s also a hard societal problem because we need better frameworks around what is hate speech, what’s not, and how do we as a company make those decisions at scale and get it right without making mistakes.”

 Educational videos that got swept up in YouTube’s takedown include clips of Hitler’s speeches uploaded by teachers who focus on World War II.
-A video channel run by Cal State San Bernardino’s Center for the Study of Hate and Extremism also disappeared from the platform, but was reinstated after inquiries from the Los Angeles Times.
+A video channel run by California State University’s Center for the Study of Hate and Extremism also disappeared from the platform but was reinstated after inquiries from the Los Angeles Times.
 (YouTube confirmed that the video was reinstated.)

 [Inside YouTube’s struggles to shut down video of the New Zealand shooting — and the humans who outsmarted its systems]